Glovers Harbour, Newfoundland and Labrador: Early years

 According to local tradition, Glovers Harbour was founded by Joseph Martin, originally of Harbour Grace, who settled there sometime in the late 1800s.
 Martin's daughter married the son of George Marsh, the first permanent settler of nearby Winter House Cove, and the two families remained the main inhabitants of Glovers Harbour until the arrival of Alex Boone, previously of Cottrell's Cove.

-Glovers Harbour first appeared in the Canadian national census of 1901, under the name Glover Harbor, when its population was recorded as 67, though this included the inhabitants of Leading Tickles and Lock's Harbour (later Lockesport(e) or Lockport).
-In the 1911 census, it was listed as Glover's Harbor, with a population of 28 Newfoundland-born residents, predominantly followers of the Church of England, though one Methodist was also recorded.
+Glovers Harbour first appeared in census records in the 1901 Newfoundland census under the name Glover Harbor.
+Its population was recorded as 67, though this included the inhabitants of Leading Tickles and Lock's Harbour (later Lockesport(e) or Lockport).
+In the 1911 Newfoundland census, it was listed as Glover's Harbor, with a population of 28 Newfoundland-born residents, predominantly followers of the Church of England, though one Methodist was also recorded.
 The population fell to a low of 11 at the time of the 1921 census but rebounded to 29 in 1935 and 38 in 1945.